The 16 plays that needed to go the Patriots' way in their comeback ... and all of them did

 The Patriots used a direct snap on a two-point conversion, after Amendola scored a touchdown.
 James White took it and ran it up the middle into the end zone.

-“We’ve been working on it for a couple weeks now, me and Dion (Lewis) have been working on it,” White said.
+“We’ve been working on it for a couple weeks now, me and Dion [Lewis] have been working on it,” White said.

 That came with 5:56 left.
 Without that two-point conversion, the Patriots still would have needed two scores.
 They probably would have had to onside kick again.